Is it time to bring an investor into your business?

 Mixing debt and equity can be a good option

 One option is to use both debt and equity financing.
 For example, you could use loans to help finance operations between equity financing rounds.
 Or, you could use loans to fuel your growth and then take on an investor when the company’s equity can be sold at a higher valuation.

 However, Pépin warns investors may shy away from your company if you are carrying too much debt because of concerns you may end up using their investment to pay off loans or sacrifice growth to repay the money.

 “Lenders don’t want you to do anything that would risk loan repayment and investors don’t want you to do anything that would limit growth.”

 When considering whether to partner with an angel investor or turn to another financing source, Pépin recommends you identify “what you must have, what you want to have and what you’re willing to trade.”

 Your goal is to find the optimal mix both in terms of type and amount of financing to fuel your company’s growth throughout its journey and ensure you reap the benefits of your hard work.

 “Test different scenarios to understand the real cost difference—both financial and non-financial—between funding options, now and over your business’s life cycle.”

 Are you on track for continued growth?

-Take a few minutes to assess how your business compares to other businesses in your industry using our business performance benchmarking tool.
+Take a few minutes to assess how your business compares to other businesses in your industry using our workforce efficiency benchmarking tool.